 This is the most visited region in Iceland, the area around Reykjavik.
 Visit geothermal areas, geysers, waterfalls, and the famous Blue Lagoon

 In this area, you can explore by 4WD or hiking during summertime.
 Explore glaciers and wild mountains and volcanic desert

-How much a trip to Iceland cost?
+How much does a trip to Iceland cost?
 Well…it depends.